pintub/design-patterns/src/main/java/Structural/Facade/README.md

     - ???
 - **Additional Note**
     - Facade might be confused with Abstraction due to information hiding, but there is thin difference .
 Facade delegates the task to sub-system(which can be another interface or class) and Abstraction Interface hides the complexity of an implementation/Concrete class .
+    - Facade vs Adapter
+        - Facade defines a new interface for existing objects, whereas Adapter tries to make the existing interface usable.
+Adapter usually wraps just one object, while Facade works with an entire subsystem of objects.